Yumekawa-chan/Yumekawa-chan/README.md

 - 👋 Hi, I’m @Yumekawa-chan
+- 🏫 I’m a bachelor student at Tokyo Denki University.
-- 👀 I’m interested in machine learning.
+- 👀 I’m studying machine learning and Image processing.
-- 🌱 I’m currently learning math.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Yumekawa-chan/Yumekawa-chan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.